 – Too many roundabout ways to learn kanji

 – Too much complex learning “scaffolding” set up that is short-lived without long term benefits

 – Not enough back-looking review of learned kanji

 Enter Kanji Kingdom

 Kanji Kingdom is a complete kanji learning tool, that will take you from zero kanji knowledge until you grasp every meaning.
-It comes in PDF, Excel, and Anki deck formats.

 Here’s how it works: